Short Term Health Insurance

 College Graduate

-Ana graduated from college in May, and started her first job in June.
+Ana graduated from college in May, and started her first job in Pittsboro in June.
 But the employer-sponsored health insurance that is part of her employee benefits package does not begin until September 1.

-We chose a short term health insurance plan with a $5,000 deductible, then 100% paid for by the insurer, and the monthly premium cost is $143.98.
+We chose a short term health insurance plan with a $5,000 deductible, then 100% of medical expenses paid for by the insurer, and the monthly premium cost is $102.38.

 A Couple in Their 60’s

-Simon and Mary are both 63, and are “semi-retired,” now growing vegetables on their hobby farm and selling at local farmers markets.
-They can’t wait for Medicare eligibility at age 65.
+Simon and Mary are both 64, and are “semi-retired,” now growing vegetables on their hobby farm and selling at Chapel Hill area farmers markets.
+They are looking forward to Medicare eligibility at age 65.

-Their coverage in the meantime was an ACA health insurance plan without tax credits, $1455.09 monthly!
+Their coverage in the meantime was an ACA health insurance plan without tax credits, at $1,455.09 monthly!

-We chose a short term plan for the full year with a $7,500 deductible (what their previous plan had), and the monthly cost is $589.34.
+We chose a short term plan for the last few months before Medicare with a $7,500 deductible (what their previous plan had), and the monthly cost is $492.69.
 Much less!

 A New Job

-Victor is an attorney, age 35, and recently took a job with a new firm, a step up for his career.
-The new employer, like most had a 90 day waiting period before employer-sponsored health insurance began.
+Victor is an attorney in Raleigh, age 35, and recently took a job with a new firm, a step up for his career.
+The new employer, like most, had a 90 day waiting period before employer-sponsored health insurance began.

 He could have chosen the COBRA health insurance from his prior firm, but the cost was $623.22 monthly!

-We chose short term health insurance with a $2,500 deductible, then 100% paid by the insurer.
-The monthly premium cost for the entire 3 months is $244.10.
+We chose a 3 month short term health insurance plan with a $2,500 deductible, then 100% paid by the insurer.
+The monthly premium cost is $181.34.

 Shop Short Term Health Insurance Plans Now

-If you think a short term health insurance plan might work for your situation, and would like to see more details, specifically the benefits and premium costs of available plans, you can get started now, in a way you fee most comfortable with by choosing one of the two options (you even choose and enroll in coverage today).
+If you think a short term health insurance plan might work for your situation, and would like to see more details, specifically the benefits and premium costs of available plans, you can get started now, in the way you feel most comfortable with by choosing one of the two options below (you even choose and enroll in coverage today).

 Complete the form below and Chip will send you an email with recommended quotes of short term health insurance (including detailed ideas of premium costs and benefits).
-All in a simple, conversational explanation.
-You can review the information, then follow up with your questions via email, phone call, text, or Zoom / Facetime.
+You can review the information, then follow up with your questions via email, phone call, text, Zoom or in person.